Questions to Ask Yourself Before Buying an Auto Warranty

-Purchasing an extended warranty is one of the best ways to avoid unexpected costs if your vehicle ever breaks down during the first years of ownership.
+Purchasing an extended warranty is one of the best ways to avoid unexpected costs if your vehicle breaks down during the first year of ownership.

-Like a little insurance policy, you may or may not use it, but you’ll be glad you have one if your vehicle ever has any mechanical issues.
+Similar to an insurance policy, you may or may not use it, but you’ll be glad you have one if your vehicle has any mechanical issues.

-- Do I have to buy an auto warranty from a dealership?
+- Do I have to buy a warranty from the dealer?

 - Are warranty prices negotiable?

-- Which type of auto warranty should I purchase?
+- What type of auto warranty should I buy?

-- What if the bank will not finance my warranty?
+- What if I can’t finance my extended warranty?

-Do I Have to Buy a Warranty from a Dealer?
+Do I Have to Buy a Warranty from the Dealership?

 When Should I Buy a Warranty?